Print Friendly, PDF & Email

 Create an Invoice

-1. You can create the Progressive Invoice by opening the Invoice/Sale/Estimate/Credit List under the Customer menu, right-clicking on the Estimate you are ready to invoice, and choose the option to Create Invoice.
-Or you may Edit the Estimate you are ready to invoice and under Menu option on the Estimate choose Create | Invoice.
+1. You can create the Progressive Invoice by opening the Invoice/Sale/Estimate/Credit List under the Customer menu, right-clicking on the Estimate you are ready to invoice and choose the option to Create Invoice.
+Alternative: From the Estimate, click the Menu button, click Create > Invoice.

 Create an AIA Payment Application

 1. From within the Invoice (Menu option), you will then create the Payment Application.
 This will populate the Scheduled Values from the Estimate for the items invoiced and also put the invoiced amounts in the This Period column.
 Go to Menu | Create | AIA Payment Application.
-The AIA PAyment Application form will open.
+The AIA Payment Application form will open.

 Form Header

+The “Header” is the area at the top of the form.
 The information in the header will be populated automatically.

 Application Date: The date you want shown on the application (much like an invoice date).
 Today’s date will be entered.
 You may change the default value if it is necessary.